OSPF Configuration In Packet Tracer:

 OSPF Single Area configuration In Packet Tracer:

 This OSPF lab is created in packet tracer and you will learn the OSPF single area configuration from this lab.
 OSPF is an open standard protocol, you learn more why we use OSPF and OSPF Quiz from here.
 This is a basic labs regarding OSPF single area configure related to CCNA or ICND1/2 exam.
-In following figure there are the three routers with the following specification or required configurations:
+In the following figure there are the three routers with the following specification or required configurations:

 |Device Name||Protocol configuration||IP Scheme / Interface configurations|